-NOTE: See requirement 1.1.2 of ASME A17.1-2004, Equipment Not Covered by This Code.
+NOTE: See requirement 1.1.2 of ASME A17.1-2004.

 elevator, freight: an elevator used primarily for carrying freight and on which only the operator and the persons necessary for unloading and loading the freight are permitted to ride.